robinrendle/robinrendle.com/notes/work.md

 Whereas my job is always tied up with my ego and self esteem, for him the work was just the work.
 To be treated from a distance, to not be discussed outside of working hours.
 At the office he was a dynamo of productivity—setting a high bar for himself and everyone around him—but once the day was up he returned to being a person.
 The work was over.
 He could be himself again.
 He didn’t want to talk about work because yuck why would you?

 So I’m asking a lot of questions out loud here: what kind of relationship do I want with my work?
 Is it ok to let my entire mood and personality be dominated by my job?
-And is it healthy to care this much about something than can never care for me in return?
+And is it healthy to care this much about something that can never care for me in return?